beer-psi/only-50k-very-cheap/resources/graduation.typ

 In addition, %%NAME%%'s channel membership and members-only content will continue to be available for three months after %%NAME%%'s graduation.

-We hope you continue to give %%NAME%% activities your full and unwavering support in this remaining short time until the day of graduation.
+We hope you continue to give %%NAME%%'s activities your full and unwavering support in this remaining short time until the day of graduation.

 %%COMPANY_NAME%%